Respiratory Tract Infection

 The Upper respiratory tract includes the nose, sinuses, pharynx, and larynx.
-The lower respiratory tract consists of the trachea (windpipe), bronchial tubes, the bronchioles, and the lungs.
+The lower respiratory tract consists of the trachea (windpipe), bronchial tubes, bronchioles, and the lungs.

-Lower RTIs are more serious than the upper one, and these infections are the leading cause of death among all infectious diseases.
+Lower RTIs are more serious than the upper ones, and these infections are the leading cause of death among all infectious diseases.
 Bronchitis and pneumonia are the two most common lower respiratory tract infections.
 Influenza affects both the lower and upper respiratory tracts.

 Respiratory Tract Infection Causes

 Over 200 known viruses can cause upper respiratory tract infections.
 These viruses spread very fast and are extremely contagious.
-They can infect the respiratory tract of any person by a direct contact like shaking hands, sharing food or drink, and kissing.
+They can infect the respiratory tract of any person by direct contact like shaking hands, sharing food or drink, and kissing.
 They can also spread through coughing and sneezing.